Filing an Auto Accident Claim in California

-If you were hurt in a car accident in California, you are entitled to compensation for your injuries if you can prove the other driver’s negligence was the cause of your crash.
-You could need to file a lawsuit against the negligent driver if their insurance company makes a lowball settlement offer and refuses to settle for you what you deserve.
+If you were hurt in an auto wreck in California, you are entitled to compensation for your injuries if you can prove the other driver’s negligence was the cause of your crash.
+You could need to file a lawsuit against the negligent driver if their insurance company makes a lowball settlement offer and refuses to settle for you what you deserve as our San Diego car accident lawyer explains.

 Here are the steps you will go through in litigating your claim.